Catan (previously called»Settlers of Catan») is just a traditional board game designed by Klaus Teuber.

 Somebody hemmed-in however otherwise strong?
 Compete with them Largest Army.
 Someone holding the longest road about to move out?
 Trade brick and wood favorably with someone who may simply take it off them (supposing that’ll not put them out, needless to say!).

-- MINUTES TO LEARN AND A LIFETIME TO EXPLORE: The basics of CATAN can be learned in just minutes, but it offers enough depth to remain compelling as you explore strategies and tactics for years to come
+- MINUTES TO LEARN AND A LIFETIME TO EXPLORE: The basics of CATAN can be learned in just minutes, but it offers enough depth to remain compelling as you explore strategies and tactics for years to come.
+The random mix creates a different board virtually every game.
+No two games are the same.

 You may also like: Coup Game Rules